-Now offering Single Stream Recycling!Effective September 2017 Sanico will begin picking up single stream recycling from all of our residential customers.
+Sanico collects single stream recycling from all our residential customers.
 This means you can mix your glass, plastic, metal and paper recyclables together in one can!
-This doesn’t change the rules about what can be recycled, just how it is to be prepared.
+This does not change the rules about what can be recycled, just how it is to be prepared.
 Also, our recycling is still manually loaded so weight limits and can size limits still apply.
 Please see our recycling Rules of Thumb for more details.

 You can access your service schedule 24/7 by logging in to our customer portal and navigating to your personalized “Calendar”.
 Log in here.